DFHack/dfhack/docs/Compile.rst

 You'll also need the Visual Studio 2010 SP1 update.

 For the code generation parts, you'll need perl with XML::LibXML and XML::LibXSLT.
-`Strawberry Perl <http://strawberryperl.com>`_ works nicely for this.
+`Strawberry Perl <http://strawberryperl.com>`_ works nicely for this and includes all of the required packages.

 If you already have a different version of perl (for example the one from cygwin), you can run into some trouble.
 Either remove the other perl install from PATH, or install libxml and libxslt for it instead.
-Strawberry perl works though and has all the required packages.

 Build
 -----